systechafrica/NASSIT-Documentation/docs/src/members/members.md

 ### MSS Members Approvals

-All members registered through the MSS portal my employers will be listed on this window waiting for certification process before they can be moved to the members register.
-From this window the details of a selected member can be viewed or the registration cancelled all together.
+All members registered through the MSS Portal will be listed on this **MSS Member Approvals** window waiting for certification process before they can be moved to the Members Register.
+From this window the details of a selected member can be viewed, or the registration cancelled all together.
 See screenshot below:

 <img  alt="MSS Membership approval window" width="98%" height="auto"  class="center"  src="../.vuepress/public/membersmedia/MSSapprovals.jpg">

 ### New Members Approvals (Individual)

-All members registered through the single member onboarding process will be listed on this window waiting for certification process before they can be moved to the members register.
-From this window the details of a selected member can be viewed or the registration cancelled all together.
+All members registered through the single member onboarding process (Using the membership in FundMaster) will be listed on this window waiting for the certification process before they can be moved to the Members Register.
+From this window the details of a selected member can be viewed, or the registration cancelled all together.
 See screenshot below:

 <img  alt="MSS Membership approval window" width="98%" height="auto"  class="center"  src="../.vuepress/public/membersmedia/singlemembershipapproval.jpg">